Gara64/plugdb-api/README.md

 You need a working PlugDB running on a virtual serial port to use it

 # Use it
-Import the .jar in your project to use PlugDB.
+Import the .jar in your project if you need it as it is.

+The database schema can be changed by generating another QEPCozy.java The associated queries can be added in Tools_dmsp.java and called in Queries.java

 The public functions are :
 * plugInit(String port)